-Cleaning Oil service Full service Recreational use After each ride Once per year Every two years Racing use After each ride Once per year Once per year
+Cleaning Oil service Full service Recreational use After each ride Once a year Every two years Racing use After each ride Once a year Once a year

 Oil changes and service should be performed at an official BOS service center.
 These are the only locations able to identify and resolve damaged or worn parts on your product, especially in the case of extreme shocks or premature wear on structural elements such as body, mounting kits, and shaft.